In Memoriam: Daniel Fitzgerald

 Dan Fitzgerald’s trademark was his sense of humor and his ability to flow gracefully through whatever curves life pitched.
 We will always remember two phone calls from Dan in the fall of 2016.
 The first call was to let us know that he could no longer continue his shift at the front desk on Wednesday mornings.
 The second and last call had Dan telling us that he was going into hospice with a matter of fact, yet very gentle, considerate manner.

-Our sympathies go out to Dan Fitzgerald’s family—his children, Ivy Kate, 16 years old and Henry Anklam, 13 years old; his wife of ten years, Karen Anklam; and the entire Fitzgerald clan.
+Our sympathies go out to Dan Fitzgerald’s family—his children, Ivy Kate, 16 years old and Henry Anklam, 13 years old; his ex-wife, Karen Anklam; and the entire Fitzgerald clan.
 Funeral services will be held at Hope House Community Center (916 St. Andrew) on Sunday, January 15 at 3p.